mainej/schema-voyager/doc/sources.md

 This document focus on the first part, ingestion.

 `schema.voyager.cli/ingest` accepts a vector of sources.
-(See below for how to specify each type of source.)
 It extracts schema data from each source in turn, then merges all the data.

+## Example of ingestion and merging

+Let's follow the ingestion process.
-As an example of the ingestion process, the above example about `:person/given-name` included schema data from two sources, a Datomic source and a file source.
+The above example about `:person/given-name` included schema data from two sources, a Datomic source and a file source.
+From the Datomic source we learned the `:db/valueType` and `:db/cardinality` of the attribute.
+From the supplemental file source we also learned that this attribute has been `:db.schema/deprecated?`.
-`schema.voyager.cli/ingest` would merge these two sources of data into a single entity:
+`schema.voyager.cli/ingest` merges these two sources of data into a single entity:

 ```clojure
 [{;; From datomic-source